KyleW/eatChallenge/README.md

 #eatChallenge

 This is a prototype application for Free and Reduced Price School Meals.
-It was created for the (E.A.T School Lunch UX Challenge)[http://lunchux.devpost.com/] by (Kyle Warneck)[https://www.linkedin.com/in/kylewarneck] and (Anne Paprocki)[https://www.linkedin.com/in/anne-paprocki-b88aa04].
+It was created for the [E.A.T School Lunch UX Challenge](http://lunchux.devpost.com/) by [Kyle Warneck](https://www.linkedin.com/in/kylewarneck) and [Anne Paprocki](https://www.linkedin.com/in/anne-paprocki-b88aa04).
 It is designed to improve the user experience, efficiency, and accuracy of the national Free and Reduced Price School Meals program application.

 You can see the project live at [https://eatchallenge-kylew.rhcloud.com/](https://eatchallenge-kylew.rhcloud.com/).

+You can see a demo [here](https://youtu.be/JjCr2IgMPFs).

 ##Our User Stories